Ignition

 checkbooleantrueNoIf false, non-zero exit codes are not failures

-unlessstringNoSkip apply when this guard command exits 0
+unsafeCheckUnlessstringNoUnsafe: skip apply when this command exits 0 during check()

 Output